dtaht/blog-cerowrt/content/post/anomolies_thus_far.md

 of typical usage of wifi, and should get incorporated into more tests.

 note: We used to use the chrome web page benchmarker for web stuff, but it broke.
 Maybe they fixed it?

+Update: No. Dang it.
+Need to update the bug.

 Note: Add in the tcp_square_wave tests to the next round.
 Maybe add a 3 flow test like Grenville is using.